 - Head over to the Transactions page and change the category of the created transaction to Owner Investment/Drawings

-- Next, create a journal transaction that debits the appropriate expense account, and credits Owner Investment/Drawings by the amount of the expense
+- Next, create a journal transaction that debits the appropriate expense account by the purchase amount before tax, debits the appropriate sales tax account by the amount of sales tax, and credits Owner Investment/Drawings by the total amount of the expense.

 You’re done!
 The expense is now accounted for accurately and reflected in your personal and business profiles.